ShawxingKwok/ITWorks/content/post/about/_index.md

 efficiency, and beauty.
 Wish you could learn from it！I also encourage those authorities to provide better tutorials with embedded short videos instead of all voluminous words.

-In addition, if you are familiar with IT, feel hard to learn Kotlin and love Java or Go more, your logic ability mustn't be well enough for you to engage in IT.
+In addition, if you are familiar with IT but feel hard to learn Kotlin and love Java or Go more, your logic ability mustn't be well enough for you to engage in IT.
 If so, do something you love and must excel at.
 I have no offensive intention, just meaning everyone has his strengths and weaknesses, and every job has its threshold.